 We found 5 providers matching nephrectomy and who accept United Healthcare Managed Indemnity near Palo Alto, CA.

-Dr. Daniel Yao's specialties are urologic oncology and surgical oncology (cancer surgery).
-He studied medicine at Weill Cornell Medical College.
-Dr. Yao's residency was performed at New York-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center, and a hospital affiliated with Weill Cornell Medical College.
+Dr. Daniel Yao works as an urologist and cancer surgeon.
+Before performing his residency at New York-Presbyterian Hospital, Memorial Sloan-Kettering Cancer Center, and a hospital affiliated with Weill Cornell Medical College, Dr. Yao attended Weill Cornell Medical College for medical school.
 Areas of particular interest for Dr. Yao include urologic (genitourinary) disorders.
-The average patient rating for Dr. Yao is 4.5 stars out of 5.
-Dr. Yao takes Anthem, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
-He speaks Mandarin.
-His hospital/clinic affiliations include Sutter Medical Network and Palo Alto Foundation Medical Group.
-He is open to new patients.
+Dr. Yao's average patient rating is 4.5 stars out of 5.
+He is an in-network provider for Anthem, Blue Cross/Blue Shield, and TRICARE, in addition to other insurance carriers.
+In addition to English, he speaks Mandarin.
+Dr. Yao's hospital/clinic affiliations include Sutter Medical Network and Palo Alto Foundation Medical Group.
+Dr. Yao is accepting new patients.

 Relevant Interests: , radical nephrectomy, laparoscopic nephrectomy